 Orks codex release date

 A standalone version of the 9th edition Orks codex is now out in the wild.
 Originally packaged in the Beast Snagga Orks army box – the introductory set for Warhammer 40k’s newest Ork faction – in July 2021, the book finally hit shelves independently on September 11.
 That means you can now grab the book even if you missed out on the Beast Snagga box earlier in the year.

 The codex includes updated rules for all Ork factions, not just the squig-obsessed Beast Snaggas, and makes some hefty changes to the Waaaagh.
 ‘Dakka‘ is now a weapon type, rather than simply a hilarious kick-ass ability, and your basic Ork’s Toughness was boosted from four to five.

 There’s also the usual assortment of updated subfaction rules for the Ork clans, Warlord Traits, Psychic Abilities, Relics, and Crusade campaign rules.
 It’s available in standard edition for $50 / £30, as well as a limited collectors’ edition.

 Grey Knights and Thousand Sons codex release date

-Both the 9th edition Grey Knights and Thousand Sons codexes will release alongside their upcoming double-army battlebox, Hexfire: Supernatural Warfare in the 41st Millennium.
-Announced in a Warhammer Community post on July 26, the box of 29 minis contains a small force for each faction, and two brand new character miniatures to lead them: Castellan Crowe for the daemon-hunting Grey Knights, and the new Infernal Master character model for the Egyptian-loving warp wizards.
+Both the 9th edition Grey Knights and Thousand Sons codexes released alongside a double-army battlebox, Hexfire: Supernatural Warfare in the 41st Millennium.
+The box of 29 minis contained a small force for each faction, and two brand new character miniatures to lead them: Castellan Crowe for the daemon-hunting Grey Knights, and the new Infernal Master character model for the Egyptian-loving warp wizards.